What is Responsive web design?

 Compatibility with Various Devices

-Ensure your website runs smoothly on all devicesโsmartphones, tablets, and desktops.
-Users should have a consistent experience regardless of the device they use.
+Ensure your website works well on all devicesโsmartphones, tablets, and computers.
+Users should have the same experience no matter what device they use.

 Clarity and Usability